Gase's Dolphins show they still know how to close | FOX Sports

 The Dolphins came from behind in their opener last week at the Los Angeles Chargers and won 19-17 when two field goals in the final 65 seconds went their way.

-The frantic, fortuitous finish was familiar for second-year coach Adam Gase, whose team has won nine consecutive games decided by a touchdown or less since Week 3 last season.
+The frantic, fortuitous finish was familiar for second-year coach Adam Gase, whose team has won a franchise record nine consecutive games decided by seven points or less since Week 3 last season.

 ”I think that is something that can carry over, where you get to the fourth quarter and there is that belief that guys are going to make plays, and you can count on the guy next to you to do his job so you can do yours,” Gase said Thursday.